-Pokemon Go Valentine’s Day Special Event: Free-Giveaway Event?
+‘Pokemon Go’ Valentine’s Day Special Event: Free-Giveaway Event?
 In Your Dreams!

 Despite this being a special event, Niantic clearly does not want users to have it the easy way, fearing that it might make Pokemon fans too lazy after Valentine’s day.
 Therefore, it goes beyond saying that users should not expect a free giveaway during this event, and it’s only logical for Niantic to do so.
 Imagine playing a special event on Subway Surfers which allowed users to unlock most things in the game.
 As a result, users will lose their appeal to play the game after the event is over.
 A moderate challenge is what drives users to play a game even if it is a very simple game like Candy Crush.

 Niantic has smartly cashed Valentine’s Day to its advantage.
 Not that Pokemon Go was receiving fewer hits recently, definitely not.
-Pokemon Go is one of the games that hit the top charts as soon as it was out and still remains among the most highly played games ever.
+Pokemon Go is one of the games that hit the top charts as soon as it was out and remains among the most highly played games ever.
 The game has recently found its way into South Korea, where it was believed that due to geopolitical constraints, South Koreans won’t be able to enjoy the game.
 Pokemon Go has been continuously breaking records and targets and this Valentine’s day event was indeed a very good move for Niantic to market its product effectively.

 [Featured Image by Brendon Thorne/Getty Images]